Calamitous/grep-fu/README.markdown

 This will output the filename, line number, and found line.
 This should be used for fairly narrow searches, as it can produce a whole lot of output.

-Thanks go out to [Scotty Moon]: http://github.com/scottymoon for this feature.
+Thanks go out to [Scotty Moon](http://github.com/scottymoon) for this feature.

 Technical mumbo-jumbo
 ---------------------